aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

 defines a python class that helps us parses a given job directory.

 Typically we don't interact directly with the JobDirParser.
-Instead we use the `houston` command runner to call the JobDirParser.
+Instead we use the :doc:`houston` command runner to call the JobDirParser.
 For example:

 .. testcode::